Can I Get It

-"Can I Get It" is a song by English singer Adele from her fourth studio album 30 (2021), written with Swedish producers Max Martin and Shellback.
+"Can I Get It" is a song by the English singer Adele from her fourth studio album, 30 (2021), written with the Swedish producers Max Martin and Shellback.
 The song became available as the album's sixth track on 19 November 2021, when it was released by Columbia Records.
 A pop song with pop rock and country pop influences, "Can I Get It" has acoustic guitar, drum, and horn instrumentation and a whistled hook.
 The song is about moving on from a breakup and explores Adele's search for true love and the thrilling and wondrous parts of a new relationship.

 "Can I Get It" received mixed reviews from music critics, who were generally positive about its acoustic portion and lyrics, but highly criticised its whistled hook.
-They thought the song's brazen pop production catered to the tastes of mainstream radio, which made it an outlier on 30, and compared it to Flo Rida's single "Whistle" (2012).
+Some thought that what they called the song's "brazen" pop production catered to the tastes of mainstream radio, which made it an outlier on 30, and compared it to Flo Rida's single "Whistle" (2012).
 It reached the top 20 in Sweden, Canada, Switzerland, Australia, Finland, and Norway and entered the top 40 in some other countries.